0hAodha/traintracker/README.md

 - `npm`

 #### Setup
 1. Run `npm install` in the root directory of the project (`traintracker/`).
-Note that this may require root privileges on certain operating systems (i.e., to be ran with `sudo`).
+Note that this may require root privileges on many operating systems.
 2. Run `npm install` in the `traintracker/functions/` directory.
 4. Start the Firebase emulator, which is needed to emulate the Firebase functions locally.
 Note that the Firebase emulator will occupy the focus of your terminal while it is running, so you will either need to keep it in its own dedicated terminal window or fork it into the background by appending `&` to the following command:
 ```bash